interviewtestingangular/InterviewAngular/Technical-Questions/angular.md

 Correct Answers: B

 When working with Angular forms, which of the following validators are built-in validators?
-(Select all that apply)
+(Select all that apply) (Intermediate )

 A. required<br />
 B. minLength<br />